Shinkansen: Construction

 Following the end of World War II, high-speed rail was forgotten for several years while traffic of passengers and freight steadily increased on the conventional Tōkaidō Main Line along with the reconstruction of Japanese industry and economy.
 By the mid-1950s the Tōkaidō Line was operating at full capacity, and the Ministry of Railways decided to revisit the Shinkansen project.
 In 1957, Odakyu Electric Railway introduced its 3000 series SE Romancecar train, setting a world speed record of 145 km/h for a narrow-gauge train when JNR leased a trainset in order to perform high-speed tests.
 This train gave designers the confidence that they could safely build an even faster standard-gauge train.
 Thus the first Shinkansen, the 0 series, was built on the success of the Romancecar.

-In the 1950s, the Japanese national attitude was that as was happening in the United States, railways would soon be outdated and replaced by air travel and highways.
-However, Shinji Sogō, President of Japanese National Railways, insisted strongly on the possibility of high-speed rail, and the Shinkansen project was implemented.
+In the 1950s, prevailing opinion in Japan held that railways would soon become obsolete, following trends in the United States toward air travel and highway construction.
+In contrast, Shinji Sogō, president of Japanese National Railways (JNR), strongly advocated the viability of high-speed rail and played a decisive role in securing political support for the Shinkansen project.
+Technical leadership was provided by Hideo Shima, JNR's chief engineer.
+Other major contributors included Tadanao Miki, Tadashi Matsudaira, and Hajime Kawanabe of the Railway Technical Research Institute (RTRI), then part of JNR.
+This group was responsible for much of the engineering work on the first Shinkansen line, the Tōkaidō Shinkansen.
+All three had prior experience in aircraft design during World War II.

 Government approval came in December 1958, and construction of the first segment of the Tōkaidō Shinkansen between Tokyo and Osaka started in April 1959.
 The cost of constructing the Shinkansen was at first estimated at nearly 200 billion yen, (Note: 194,800 million yen) which was raised in the form of a government loan, railway bonds and a low-interest loan of US$80 million from the World Bank.
 Initial estimates, however, were understated and the actual cost was about 380 billion yen.
-As the budget shortfall became clear in 1963, Sogo resigned to take responsibility.
+As the budget shortfall became clear in 1963, Sogō resigned to take responsibility.

 A test facility for rolling stock, called the Kamonomiya Model Section, opened in Odawara in 1962.